reineimi/archpoi/README.md

 > Optional post-installation script that will be put in `/home/<user>/`.

 - `.sh` poi.eimi
-> Same as `poi.extra` but containing packages I use.
+> Same as `poi.extra`, but containing packages I use.
 Perhaps you'd wanna use them too, who knows?

+- `sh` .bashrc
+> Not listed here but will be included.
+This  a [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) profile.
+It contians useful command shortcuts you might wanna use often.
+You can view it [here](https://github.com/reineimi/arch/blob/x/.bashrc).
 <hr>

 # GNOME?